alilichan/durian/README.md

 # Durian AI 🍈

+> "We created a semi-automated pipeline to generate labels for Musang King quality assessment, then trained a classifier and integrated it into a web application."

 AI-powered Musang King quality assessment using computer vision.
 Upload a shell photo and get an instant **Good / Average / Bad** quality prediction, powered by a fine-tuned ResNet18 model.

 Built for the **UCWS Singapore Hackathon 2026** by Alicia Ong & Jeremy Ng.